kbranch/Magpie/README.md

  - Run [autotracker/start.sh](https://github.com/kbranch/Magpie/blob/master/autotracking/start.sh) to start the autotracker

 ### Emulator Compatibility
-Currently, [BGB](https://bgb.bircd.org/) and [RetroArch](https://www.retroarch.com/) are supported.
+Currently, [BGB](https://bgb.bircd.org/), [RetroArch](https://www.retroarch.com/) and [Bizhawk](https://tasvideos.org/Bizhawk) are supported.
 BGB works under Windows and on Linux via Wine (the autotracker exe must also be run with Wine), while RetroArch works natively on both Windows and Linux.
-RetroArch requires the [Network Control Interface](https://docs.libretro.com/development/retroarch/network-control-interface/) to be turned on.
+RetroArch requires the [Network Control Interface](https://docs.libretro.com/development/retroarch/network-control-interface/) to be turned on (Archipelago has a [good guide](https://archipelago.gg/tutorial/Links%20Awakening%20DX/setup/en#retroarch-1.10.3-or-newer)).
+Bizhawk requires a [LUA script](https://magpietracker.us/static/bizhawk-ladxr.zip) (taken from [Archipelago](https://github.com/ArchipelagoMW/Archipelago)).

 The autotracker requires a copy of the ROM for some features to work.
 When it is not able to pull the ROM directly from the emulator, it will request a copy from the user in the main Magpie UI.